-This form of yoga, known as “the yoga of awareness.”
-The practice is an ancient one, originating within Hinduism.
-It is now prevalent across the continents and all over the world.
+This form of yoga is known as “the yoga of awareness.”
+Originating within Hinduism, the practice of Kundalini Yoga is an ancient one.
+Now, it is prevalent across many continents and all over the world.

 Kundalini Yoga and Its Origins

-The spirit is something that every person possesses, says the doctrine of Kundalini.
-It is a coiled up, potential energy that lives at the base of the spine in everyone.
-In most people, the spirit is usually dormant.
-But with practice it can awaken in order to provide you with a wealth of benefits and rewards.
+The Kundalini spirit is something that every person possesses1.
+It is potential energy in a coiled-up form that everyone has in the base of their spine.
+For most people, the spirit will usually be dormant.
+But with practice, it can awaken and provide you with a wealth of benefits and rewards.

-The history of Kundalini yoga dates back to Hindus circa 1000 BCE – 500 BCE.
-The first mention of the Kundalini spirit can be traced to the Upanishads.
-An ancient text of this age written in Sanskrit, one of the oldest written languages known to man.
+Kundalini yoga dates back to Hindus circa 1000 BCE – 500 BCE; the first mention of the Kundalini spirit can be traced to the Upanishads2.
+The Upanishads are ancient texts written in Sanskrit, one of the oldest written languages known to man.

-Before this practice was established it was the philosophy of how to awaken bodily and spiritual energy.
-Over time, yoga teachers began to teach novices the ways of this practice.
-It has been passed down from teacher to student for millennia in a lineage called "the golden chain."
+Before this practice was established, Kundalini yoga was the philosophy of how to awaken bodily and spiritual energy but over time, yoga teachers began to teach novices the ways of this practice.
+It has been passed down from teacher to student in a lineage called "the golden chain" for millennia.

 Yes!
 This type of yoga is for everyone.
 It is an ideal yoga for seniors, athletes, new moms, and others.
 It is also an equally good practice for beginners of yoga.
 Of course, advanced yogis will certainly benefit too.

 Classes in this discipline are common in yoga studios.
 The Kundalini form of yoga is recommended for personalized teaching because of its delicate nature.
 From the comfort of your own home, you can learn and practice Kundalini yoga.
-The art of awakening the Kundalini spirit with our Anahana Kundalini classes.
+You can learn the art of awakening the Kundalini spirit with our custom Anahana Kundalini classes.

-We’re often asked, “Where can I find Kundalini yoga near me?” and “Where is beginners yoga near me?”
-These questions are logical as you do not always know where to go.
+We’re often asked, “Where can I find Kundalini yoga near me?” and “Where can I find yoga for beginners near me?”

 At Anahana, our very own Kundalini teacher can provide training and guidance for anyone and everyone.
 We offer virtual classes as well as personalized training, catered to the individual.